• Visit World Heritage Sites in Kathmandu.

 Take the early morning flight to Kathmandu.
-Rest of the day is to rest and relax or browse the market shopping.
+The rest of the day is to rest and relax or browse the market shopping.
 Overnight in Kathmandu.

 Day 18.
 In Kathmandu.

-This is meant as contingency day in case the flight from Lukla gets cancelled(usually the flight from Lukla to Kathmandu gets cancelled due to unpridictable weather).
+This is meant as a contingency day in case the flight from Lukla gets cancelled(usually the flight from Lukla to Kathmandu gets cancelled due to unpredictable weather).
 Overnight in Kathmandu.